 - Related Articles

 The following AP settings can be changed with batch configuration:

 - Radio Channel Width

 - Band Steering

 Using Group Configuration

-1. Enable group configuration using the gear icon in the top-right corner of the Devices page.
+1. Navigate to the Devices page and select only APS from the top tabs.
+Click on the gears in the upper right hand corner of the table, and check the box next to Enable group config.
 An empty check box will appear next to each AP in the Devices list.

 2. Check the boxes of all APs to be configured, or use the column header to select all.